 Meet our AIR-P Leaders

-The Clinical Coordinating Center (CCC) at MassGeneral General Hospital for Children (MGHfC)
+The Network Coordinating Center (NCC) at MassGeneral General Hospital for Children (MGHfC)

 The ATN is a ground-breaking network of hospitals, physicians, researchers, and families at the AIR-P centers across the United States and Canada working together to develop the most effective approach to medical care for children and adolescents affected by autism.
 The ATN seeks to develop and promote consistent, high-quality medical care by teams of healthcare professionals who understand autism spectrum disorders.
 Teams excel at treating the various medical conditions, such as sleep disturbances and gastrointestinal complaints that often accompany an autism spectrum disorder.
 The network and collaborative structure of the ATN serves as the AIR-P.